SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 9 Hardware and Software.md

 Static:

-- Once graph is built, we can seraliaze it and run it without the code that built the graph.
+- Once graph is built, we can serialize it and run it without the code that built the graph.
 - Lots of indirection between the code you write and the code that runs - can be hard to debug, benchmark, etc.

 Dynamic:

 - Graph building and execution are intertwined.
 - Easier to debug, benchmark, etc.
-- Easiy to implement Recurrent and Recursive networks and other dynamic models.
+- Easily implement Recurrent and Recursive networks and other dynamic models.
 - Modular Networks: You can train a network to build another network.

 TensorFlow is 2.18 (Oct 2024) is moving towards a more dynamic model.
 Keras is the high level API for TensorFlow.